Learning about your genealogy and ancestry is a fun experience.

 FamilySearch.org does have locations across the globe where you can get in person help, but they are spread out so people living in rural areas are less likely to be able to connect this way.

-In many cases, online customer support will be the best option to ensure a prompt response and to gain easy access to someone who can answer all of your questions.
+In many cases, online customer support will be the best option to ensure a prompt response and easy access to someone who can answer your questions.